Everything You Need to Know About Working Out On the Keto Diet

 Otherwise, you'll miss out on all the benefits, and your performance could suffer.
 "If you don't eat enough fats on a keto diet, you are essentially doing an Atkins diet: high protein, low carb, AND low fat," says Bergeron.
 "This can leave you extremely hungry, can actually lower your muscle mass, and is almost impossible to maintain."
 There's a reason why most low-carb diets get a bad rap.
 Without enough fat to compensate for the carbs you're missing, you're likely to feel tired and miss out on actually going into ketosis.
 That's why it's super important that the majority of your calories come from healthy fat sources like grass-fed meats, fish, avocado, and coconut oil, says Bergeron.

 "Studies have shown that ketogenic diets coupled with moderate-intensity exercise can positively affect one's body composition," says Chelsea Axe, D.C., C.S.C.S., fitness expert at DrAxe.com.
 "They have shown that ketogenic diets enhance the body's ability to burn fat, both at rest and during low- to moderate-exercise intensities, so your weight-loss efforts may be maximized while training in these zones."
 A 2011 study published in the Journal of Endocrinology found that a ketogenic diet increased hepatic growth hormone (HGH), which can improve strength and youthfulness.
-Though the study was done in rats and thus can't be translated directly into human results, this is definitely a promising finding.
+Though the study was done in rats and thus can't be translated directly into human results, this is definitely a promising finding when talking about keto and exericse.
 (Related: Why Body Recomposition Is the New Weight Loss)

 You might need to rethink your favorite HIIT workouts.